Skip to main content

 You’re struggling to pay priority debts

-Priority debts include any debts that could put you at risk of homelessness:
+Priority debts include any debts that could put you at risk of homelessness.
+Always focus on paying priority debts first, even if your non-priority debts are larger.

 Priority debts also include money you owe to the council or government, because these can have serious legal consequences.
 The money could be taken directly from your wages or benefits.
 For example: